protoshock/Server-Files/README.md

     restart: always
 ```

-To enable expose-gc, change debug type or use https add this to the yml file
+To enable expose-gc, change debug type or use https add this to the yml file:
 ```yml
     environment:
       - EXPOSE_GC=true